 What to Expect Before Rhinoplasty in Phoenix

-During the pre-operative visits, the plastic surgeons at North Valley Plastic Surgery will evaluate one’s nasal appearance, nasal airflow, intra-nasal anatomy, and expectations.
+During the pre-operative visits, the plastic surgeons at Arizona Facial Plastics will evaluate one’s nasal appearance, nasal airflow, intra-nasal anatomy, and expectations.
 Occasionally, a CAT scan may be required.

 One should ask questions during this pre-operative evaluation and more than one visit with the surgeon should be scheduled.
 Expectations should be voiced during the pre-operative consultation.
 The surgeon will assess whether those expectations can be met and whether they are reasonable.